shaefner-usgs/easy-web-forms/README.md

 * **checkbox**

   The default 'message' option is set to 'Please select one or more options'.

+  Note: add control(s) using the addGroup method (not addControl), even for a single control.

 * **email**